A Nasty Business

 “Slavers?”
 He looks towards Hamfrd.
 “Ham?”

 The big man is examining the interior of the ruined wagon.
 He stands straight and nods.
 “Aye.
 Chains.
 Manacles.
-They were definitely transporting people.”
+I’d say they were definitely transporting people.”

 “Slaves,” snarls Scarlet.
 “Gods damn it.”